NotyIm/midara/README.md

 # Warning

 I used it to build noty.im infrastructure.
 However, since it runs shell, it's best to run Midara in a private, heavily firewall network.

-Currently I only allow build from Github.
+You should also whitelist who can trigger build to prevent anyone run arbitrary command

 # Why